-For each website, we break down what to expect to find on it, and why it's great for kids.
+For each kids coding website, we break down what to expect to find on it, and why it's great for kids.
 We also share some pros and cons, and for paid classes, we break down the options and costs.
 We hope to save you some time as you find the best education options for your child!

 Why it’s great for kids: Ages 5 and up can navigate Scratch.
 Ideally, Scratch is designed for elementary to lower middle school students.

 - Pros: Highly interactive, easy to use, and fun

 - Cons: As students get older, there are less challenges for them on Scratch

-Create & Learn offers free introductory coding courses for kids in Scratch, robotics, mobile apps, and more.
-Our curriculum was designed by experts from Google, MIT, Stanford, and more, with kids in mind.
+Create & Learn offers free introductory live video coding courses for kids K-12 in Scratch, robotics, mobile apps, game development, and more.
+The curriculum was designed by experts from Google, MIT, and Stanford with kids in mind.
 The courses are taught in small groups in a collaborative environment where each kid gets specialized attention from a professional coding teacher.
 Children have the opportunity to earn a coding certificate for every milestone they hit.
 Classes are scheduled around student availability and they can be done on a weekly or daily basis.

-- Pros: Collaborative, fun way to learn from experts in small groups, personalized learning paths from a best-in-class curriculum
+- Pros: Collaborative, fun way to learn from experts live in small groups, and personalized learning paths from a best-in-class curriculum

 - Cons: Can't watch on-demand, need to pick a scheduled class time ahead of time